da2so/da2so.github.io/_posts/2020-08-17-Interpretable_And_Fine-grained_Visual_Explanations_For_Convolutional_Neural_Networks.md

 CNNs have been proven susceptible to adversarial images.
 Due to the computational similarity of adversarial methods and optimization based visual explanation approaches, advesarial noise is aslo a concern for our method.

 To tackle this problem, we propose a novel adversarial defense which filters gradients during backpropagation in a targeted way.
-The
+The basic idea is: A neuron within a CNN is only allowed to be activated by the explanation <span style="color:DodgerBlue">$e_{c_T}$</span> if the same neuron was also activated by the original image <span style="color:DodgerBlue">$x$</span>.